yanjunyangmonash/ECE4078_Lab/Week01-02/GazeboPenguinPiStetup.md

 scp -r ./LOCALDIR pi@192.168.50.1:~/REMOTEDIR
 ```

-Run the testing script inside the ssh session to see the robot moving and view its camera input using the command: ```python3 test_camera_motors.py```
+Alternatively, if your robot and your PC are on the same network, you can access it without ssh.
+You just need to find out the IP address of your robot, which should share the same first 8 digits of your PC's IPv4 address and only differs in the last 2 digits.
+Now if you replace "localhost:40000" with "RobotIP:8080" in your codes and run the Python scripts from your PC, the Python scripts should be executed directly on your robot.

-(Note: the robot inside the simulator uses port number "40000", while the physical robot uses port number "8080".
-This port number is set in ```simulation_ws/src/scripts/server```, as well as the Notebook and python3 scripts.)
+Run the testing script to see the robot moving and view its camera input using the command: ```python3 test_camera_motors.py```

 When you are done with the robot, inside the ssh session run ```sudo halt``` to shut down the robot safely.
 Once its lights stop flashing you can toggle the power switch.
 Don't toggle the switch directly to "hard" shut it down.